DHCP – automatic network assigning

 Using DHCP in the network

-Using DHCP in the network has two advantages:
+Using DHCP in the network has 2 advantages:

 - You can easily connect new and mobile computers to the network.